robjmcgibbon/SWIFTCON2024/README.md

 ```
 For those not on cosma the python dependencies can be found in `requirements.txt`, and the dependencies for the other codes are listed in the notebook itself.

+If you're not able to run a step, the files generated [can be downloaded](https://ftp.strw.leidenuniv.nl/SWIFTCON2024_example/)

 Questions welcome to mcgibbon@strw.leidenuniv.nl